Skip to content

 Environment variable MININTERFACE_INTERFACE

-From outside, you may override the default interface choice by the environment variable.
+From outside, you may override the default interface choice with the environment variable.

 $ MININTERFACE_INTERFACE=web program.py